 - On an ungreased, rimmed baking sheet, evenly place oats, almonds, cashews, and quinoa.
 Toast for approximately 8-10 minutes, until oats, nuts, and quinoa are lightly golden and fragrant.
 A few times while toasting, use a spatula to flip everything over.
 Once toasted, add oats, nuts, and quinoa to a large mixing bowl.
 Add puffed rice cereal, and set bowl aside.

-- In a small saucepan set over medium heat, add almond butter, oil, brown sugar, and salt.
+- In a small saucepan set over medium heat, add honey, almond butter, oil, brown sugar, and salt.
 Cook until all ingredients are combined and the edges begin to bubble, stirring occasionally.
 This took a few minutes for me.
 Once liquid ingredients are bubbly, remove from heat and stir in vanilla extract.

 - Pour liquid mixture into bowl with the oat mixture and stir well to evenly coat the dry ingredients.
 Stir in coconut flakes evenly.